Got a question for Beautyeditor? Send it to email@example.com with "Beauty Question" in the subject line. We'd love to help!

-What really works to get rid of keratosis pilaris (the bumpy skin on the backs of my arms)?
+Q: What really works to get rid of keratosis pilaris (the bumpy skin on the backs of my arms)? — Liz

-The first thing is you need to moisturize diligently.
+The first thing is, you need to moisturize diligently.
 This will improve the appearance and feel of the bumps.
-Look for products containing urea or ceramides [such as Aveeno Eczema Care]—they’re important because of their high moisture content, which helps smooth those rough paches.
+Look for products containing urea or ceramides—they're important because of their high moisture content, which helps smooth those rough patches.

 Some people like to also use an exfoliating brush or sponge, or products containing lactic acid, to break down the roughness of the skin.